henry2004y/TestParticle.jl/docs/src/index.md

 For an analytical field, the user is responsible for providing the function for calculating the field at a given spatial location.
 The actual tracing is done through [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl), thanks to the ODE system of the equations of motion.

+For all the tracing methods, we provide both an inplace version (with `!` at the end of the function name) and a non-inplace version using StaticArrays.
+The non-inplace version requires the initial conditions to be static a static vector.
+Use them at your convenience.

 The single particle motions are the basics in understanding the test particle method.
-Check the complete [Tutorial](@ref) taken from Chapter Two of Introduction to Plasma Physics by F.F.Chen.
+Check out [Single-Particle Motions](https://henry2004y.github.io/KeyNotes/contents/single.html) for more complete maths.

 ## Installation